ahsu1230/StudentSandbox/guide/06_git_cli.md

 git clone https://github.com/ahsu1230/StudentSandbox.git
 ```

+Use `ls` to verify that a folder called `StudentSandbox` has been created in your current directory.
+Use `cd` to go into that folder.
+If you use `pwd`, you should now see that you're in the `StudentSandbox` folder.
+Because this is a git repository, you can start using git commands as long as you are in this directory.

 ## Retrieving your changes

 If you look at the files in your local repo, you should now see all the files that are part of this Git project.
 However, notice that in `index.html`, your change is NOT present.
 This is because the content we just downloaded is from the `master` branch.
 But we created a Pull Request off a different branch and have not merged it to `master` yet.